 It's important to note that there are different types of fruit, so it will depend on the type you're eating.
 However, many fruits can be eaten in moderation while following a ketogenic lifestyle.

-Some examples of fruits that are typically keto friendly include berries such as blueberries, blackberries and raspberries.
-Certain citrus fruits like lemons and limes are much lowers in carbs than other fruits..
+Some examples of fruits that are typically keto friendly include berries such as blueberries, blackberries, and raspberries.
+Certain citrus fruits like lemons and limes are much lower in carbs than other fruits.

-Following a ketogenic diet requires you to highly restrict your carbohydrate intake and keep track of your daily consumption.
-Fruits are generally a higher carb food and most have to be eliminated from your diet on keto.
+Following a ketogenic diet requires you to restrict your carbohydrate intake and keep track of your daily consumption.
+Fruits are generally a higher-carb food; most must be eliminated from your diet on keto.

 Luckily, watermelon is considerably lower in carbs than many other types of fruit and can be enjoyed in moderation on a ketogenic diet.

-You will have to carefully track your consumption and use smaller portion sizes to make it work for you.
+You will have to carefully track your consumption and use smaller portions to make it work.
 To do this, you can use our keto macronutrient and calorie calculator to determine your daily calorie consumption and macros to help you succeed on keto.